doana/tor-helper/README.md

 Run `npm run build` followed by `npm run preview` to build and run the app.

 ## Deploying
 Run `npm run deploy`.
 This will build the app and push tot he gh-pages branch on GitHub.
+The app should then be available at https://doana.github.io/tor-helper/